techearl.com · since 2014

-It's December 2024 as I write this.
-I started developing this blog back in 2000, driven by a desire to explore technology and showcase my knowledge.
-At the time, it wasn't about publishing content — it was about experimenting with tools, platforms, and languages.
+I'm Ishan Karunaratne, a tech architect and software engineer with twenty-plus years across software, Linux systems, and DevOps.
+I started building this blog back in 2000, while I was still in university, driven by a desire to explore technology and showcase what I was learning.
+At the time it wasn't about publishing content, it was about experimenting with tools, platforms, and languages.
 I started with basic HTML pages and gradually worked my way through phpNuke, PostNuke, Mambo, Drupal, WordPress, and Joomla, eventually settling on a mix of Joomla and WordPress.

 Finally, in 2014, I decided to stop chasing the "perfect" setup and just get something live.
 That's when the first version of techearl.com went online.